I have used period sources to judge this so as to be accurate. Part Two here and no Three here. Four here Five here

 Rose Cottages- Newtown Road.
 Not to be confused with Rose Villa.
 A later Rose Cottage could be found in Station Rd/Dedmere Road.

 Rose Villa- Institute Road.
 2. Beaumont Rise (latter is more accurate description to us now) 3.
-Chapel Street (Edwardian) Also earlier Rose Villas (1870's) at uncertain location, possibly Glade Road.
+Chapel Street (Edwardian) Next to Rookery lodge, some evidence of a property bearing this name on the other side of Chapel Street too.
+Also earlier Rose Villas (1870's) at uncertain location, possibly Glade Road.

 Schoolhouse Close- off West Street.
 Land not a street address.

-Soho Terrace- two houses together in Beaumont Rise.
+Soho Terrace- small row of houses together in Beaumont Rise.
 Extant.
 Post about the railway staff who used to lodge there here

 South View- house Little Marlow Road.
 Not in Southview Road.